open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/core/register-cluster.md

 NAME                     HUB ACCEPTED   MANAGED CLUSTER URLS   JOINED   AVAILABLE   AGE
 <managed cluster name>   true           https://localhost      True     True        7m58s
 ```

-If the managed cluster status is not ture, refer to [Troubleshooting](#troubleshooting) to debug on your cluster.
+If the managed cluster status is not true, refer to [Troubleshooting](#troubleshooting) to debug on your cluster.

 After the managed cluster is registered, test that you can deploy a pod to the managed cluster from the hub cluster.
 Create a `manifest-work.yaml` as shown in this example: